How long does Probate take?

 We are able to get an indication of how long it will take using timescales from previous applications.
 These timescales are different for non-taxable estates, taxable estates and urgent situations.
 (For example for court cases.)

 • Applications for a taxable estate can take around 10-12 weeks.
-This is an estate where inheritance tax is payable because the estates value is above the deceased’s inheritance tax allowance.
+This is an estate where inheritance tax is payable because the estate’s value is above the deceased’s inheritance tax allowance.
 Taxable estates take longer to be processed as they are reviewed by HMRC to check the correct amount of tax is being paid.
-If HMRC believe there is an inaccuracy in the values or the calculations they will query the application.
-In the some cases this can take weeks to resolve.
+If HMRC believes there is an inaccuracy in the values or the calculations they will query the application.
+In some cases this can take weeks to resolve.

 After swearing the Oath when will I receive a grant of Probate?